vnali/studio-plugin-docs/README.md

   You can create custom fields and add them to the field layout via (Plugin settings->Podcast Formats->Podcast field layout).
   Optionally, for testing purposes, when dev mode is on, you can import sample custom fields quickly via (Plugin settings->Import podcast fields).
   After creating custom fields, make sure to check the podcast mapping page (Plugin settings->Podcast Formats->Podcast mapping), to specify which custom field is used for the podcast image, podcast description, or podcast category.
+    - if you use a category field for podcast catgeory, make sure 'Maintain hierarchy' option is enabled so sub-categories are fetched correctly.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/55586085/221909217-405423b3-0288-4f19-a731-e8edc98555a2.jpg" width="800px">